hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 [![](images/duplicates_auto_resolution_search.png)](images/duplicates_auto_resolution_search.png)

 Note that in addition to the jpeg/png filetype predicates, I have added `width > 128` and `height > 128` to each search.
 I said above that we are confident of this rule for _normal_ images, but what about 16x16 icons?
 There a jpeg might, by chance, be a pixel-perfect match of a png.
-Maybe we want to keep the png of icons anyway for odd cases--this is a human question, so we'll exclude it from our search.
+Maybe we want to keep the png of icons anyway for odd cases--this is a tricky, human question, so we'll exclude small stuff from our search.

 !!! info "Specific search is good"
     Note, of course, that we didn't have to add our width and height predicates to the 'png' side, since both files in a pixel-perfect pair will have the same resolution.
 However, several different components of the duplicates auto-resolution system runs faster with more specific searches, since this reduces the number of files and pairs it needs to track for a specific rule.